Skip to content

 Option 3Change Repeat Delay Using Registry Editor (Advanced)

-Also, you’ll need administrator privileges to open Registry Editor.
+Administrator privileges are also required to open Registry Editor.

 1. Press Win + R, type regedit, and press Enter to open the Registry Editor.